OAGi/Score/docs/user_guide/index.rst

    3. *Cardinality Max*.
 The value shall be a non-negative number that is equal or more than the *Cardinality Min*.
-The value can also be “unbounded”.
-Entering -1 to this field is also recognized as “unbounded”.
+The value can also be "unbounded".
+Entering -1 to this field is also recognized as "unbounded".
 However, the value can only be 0 or 1 if *Attribute* is selected in *Entity Type*.
 It should be noted that if 0 value is entered, the system will ask for the *Definition* field to be filled with explanation why it is 0.
 This field is required.